Newsroom / Blog

-A recent UN Foundation article asked a critical question: “What does credible, inclusive global AI governance look like?”
+Last month, a UN Foundation article zoomed out to ask a fundamental question framing this very moment: “What does credible, inclusive global AI governance look like?”

-The AI future isn’t coming – it’s already here.
-It’s fast-moving, high-stakes and largely ungoverned.
+Because the AI future isn’t coming – it’s already here.
+It’s fast-moving, high-stakes and only partially governed.

 The AI future isn’t coming – it’s already here.
-It’s fast-moving, high-stakes and largely ungoverned.
+It’s fast-moving, high-stakes and only partially governed.

 The Domestic Governance Gap

 Since ChatGPT debuted in 2022, America has led the world in AI innovation – from developing advanced models and chips to building cloud infrastructure.
-But Washington still lacks a clear national rulebook.
+But until now, Washington has lacked a clear national rulebook – and key questions about how the new framework will be implemented remain unresolved.

 Congressional concern is not the problem.
 Lawmakers across the spectrum agree AI poses real risks, including privacy violations, election interference and national security threats.
 In 2025 alone, President Trump issued seven AI-related executive orders and Congress more than 150 AI-related bills.
-No laws, however, were passed.
+No laws, however, were passed, leaving the new framework dependent on whether Congress can translate strategy into statute.

-With stalemate at the federal level, states have forged ahead.
+With stalemate at the federal level, states forged ahead.
 Last year, every U.S. state introduced AI legislation, and dozens enacted new rules governing issues such as algorithmic bias, automated decision-making and intellectual property.
 The result has been a patchwork of policies that vary widely across the country, forcing tech companies to tailor their operations to each jurisdiction – even though the technologies themselves operate across borders.
+The Administration’s new framework explicitly seeks to end that patchwork, but doing so will require aligning federal ambition with state-level reality.

 In 2025 alone, President Trump issued seven AI-related executive orders, Congress more than 150 AI-related bills and every U.S. state introduced AI legislation.

-At the same time, tensions between government and industry are intensifying.
+At the same time, even with a new federal framework taking shape, tensions between government and industry are intensifying.
 Defense officials want broader military AI integration, while some companies resist relaxing safeguards that could enable autonomous weapons or mass surveillance.
 Meanwhile, everyday uses — from workplace monitoring to synthetic political videos — are raising ethical questions faster than policymakers can answer them.

 Public opinion reflects the uncertainty.
 Americans want AI’s benefits but also strong protections, and many doubt either government or industry can strike the right balance alone.
 A 2025 Pew Research Center survey found experts broadly optimistic about AI’s long-term impact, while the public remains wary; most Americans are more concerned than excited, and only about one-quarter expect personal benefit.
 Majorities also worry regulation will fall short rather than go too far.

-A majority of Americans worry AI regulation will fall short rather than go too far… and doubt Washington can regulate AI effectively.
+A majority of Americans worry AI regulation will fall short rather than go too far.

 Low trust in institutions compounds the problem.
 Many Americans doubt Washington can regulate AI effectively and question whether tech companies will police themselves.